Word Search & Free Magnet

 The common downspout—which carries rainwater from gutter to ground—along with pipes, ponds, drains, bridges and other features, make up the widespread infrastructure every community needs to give the rain somewhere to go.

-The goal is to direct all stormwater (another name for rainwater) into streams, creeks and rivers so the rainwater reenters the natural cycle, all the while aiming to minimize flooding and protect water quality.
+The goal is to direct all stormwater (another name for rainwater and snowmelt) into streams, creeks and rivers so that water reenters the natural cycle, all the while aiming to minimize flooding, avoid erosion and protect water quality.

 Two separate types of sewer systems exist for different types of water: